browserengineering/book/book/embeds.md

-within a certain number of pixels of the being visible on the screen.^[Real browsers have special [APIs][lli] and optimizations for this purpose; they don't actually lazy-load images by default, because otherwise some web sites would break or look ugly.
+within a certain number of pixels of the being visible on the screen.^[Real browsers have special [APIs][lli] and optimizations for this purpose; they don't actually lazy-load images by default, because otherwise some websites would break or look ugly.
 In the early days of the web, computer networks were slow enough that browsers had a user setting to disable downloading of images until the user expressly asked for them.]